Link Jarrett

-Lincoln "Link" Jarrett (born January 26, 1972) is an American college baseball coach and former shortstop, who is the current head coach of the Florida State Seminoles.
+Lincoln Roscoe Jarrett (born January 26, 1972) is an American college baseball coach and former shortstop, who is the current head coach of the Florida State Seminoles.
 Jarrett played college baseball at Florida State University from 1991 to 1994 for coach Mike Martin.
-He was the head coach at the University of North Carolina at Greensboro from 2013 to 2019 and University of Notre Dame from 2020 to 2022.
+He was the head coach at the University of North Carolina at Greensboro from 2013 to 2019 and the University of Notre Dame from 2020 to 2022.

 Playing career

 Jarrett was a four-year starter at shortstop for the Florida State Seminoles, appearing in three College World Series.
 He holds the All-Time NCAA Assists record of 802.
 He was an NCBWA All-American in 1993 and 1994, and also earned All-ACC honors.
 In 1993, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.
 Jarrett graduated holding the Seminole records for consecutive games, at bats, and assists.
-He was drafted in the 22nd round of the 1994 MLB Draft by the Colorado Rockies.
+He was drafted in the 22nd round of the 1994 MLB draft by the Colorado Rockies.
 He played five years in the Rockies organization, reaching the class-AA New Haven Ravens before turning to coaching.
 Jarrett hit .303 for New Haven in 1997, and was named "Most Spectacular Defensive Player" following the 1994 season in Bend, Oregon.

 Coaching career

 Jarrett began his coaching career in 1999 as an assistant at Flagler, where he remained for three seasons.
 The Saints set several school records during his tenure, and won 40 games in 2001.

 He returned to Florida State in 2003, helping the Seminoles to 53 wins, an ACC regular season championship, and a super regional berth.

 In 2004 and 2005, Jarrett served as recruiting coordinator at Mercer.
 After seeing the Bears double their win total from his first season to his second and earn their first winning season since 1999, Jarrett accepted the same position at East Carolina.

 In Jarrett's four seasons, the Pirates made three NCAA tournament appearances, including a Conference USA Championship, regional championship leading to an NCAA super regional in 2009.
 For his efforts that year, he was named Conference USA Assistant Coach of the Year by SEBaseball.com.
 East Carolina averaged 40 wins per year from 2006 to 2009.

 In 2010, Jarrett moved to Auburn, where he worked for three seasons, earning Southeastern Conference Assistant Coach of the Year from SEBaseball.com.
-In his time at Auburn, the Tigers appeared in three SEC Tournaments, won the SEC West Regular season Championship, hosted the 2010 Auburn Regional, averaged 34 wins, and saw 19 players drafted in the Major League Baseball Draft.
+In his time at Auburn, the Tigers appeared in three SEC Tournaments, won the SEC West Regular season Championship, hosted the 2010 Auburn Regional, averaged 34 wins, and saw 19 players drafted in the Major League Baseball draft.
 The Auburn hitters also broke 7 school records under his guidance.
 Jarrett's teams have led the NCAA in 8 offensive categories since 2009.
 Jarrett has been a part of conference championships in the ACC, Conference USA, and the SEC.
-Overall Jarrett's teams have led their conference statistically in 36 categories over the last 9 seasons.
+Overall, Jarrett's teams have led their conference statistically in 36 categories over the last 9 seasons.